asharn/artificial-intelligence-for-iot-developers/people-counter-app/WRITEUP.md

 different models.
 However, you may also use this heading to detail how you converted a successful model.]

-In investigating potential people counter models, I tried each of the following three models:
+In investigating potential people counter models, I tried each of the following two models:

 - Model 1: Faster_rcnn_inception_v2_coco_2018_01_28
   - http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz
   - I converted the model to an Intermediate Representation with the following arguments and commands '''python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model ssd_inception_v2_coco_2018_01_28/frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json'''
   - The model was insufficient for the app because each time I was trying to run app it was showing segmentation fault.
   - I tried to improve the model for the app by using different theashold but result where not fruitful.